 Ingredients

-- Base: 1 cup of your choice of rice (1 cup uncooked)
+- Base: 1 cup of your choice of rice (uncooked)

-- Proteins: 1 cup cooked chicken (shredded), beef, or tofu
+- Proteins: 1 cup cooked chicken, beef or tofu (shredded or cubed)

-- Vegetables: 1 cup mixed veggies (carrots, broccoli, bell peppers)
+- Vegetables: 1 cup mixed veggies like carrots, broccoli, bell peppers

-- Toppings: Chopped green onions, sesame seeds, avocado
+- Toppings: Green onions, sesame seeds, avocado slices

 Directions